michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/custom-fundraising-store-request-form.md

 Here’s how it works:

-* Click the “SUBMIT REQUEST FORM &gt;” link and fill out some information about your group/church and we’ll start working on personalizing and setting up your store.
+* Click the “[SUBMIT REQUEST FORM &gt;](https://form.jotform.com/topshelfprinters2010/form "Custom Online Fundraising Store Request Form"){: target="_blank" rel="noreferrer nofollow noopener"}” link and fill out some information about your group/church and we’ll start working on personalizing and setting up your store.
 * Once your store is set up, you will receive an email containing a link to your fundraising store and login information to access the platform and start fundraising!
 * All purchases, payments, and shipping are taken care of, so you don’t need to do anything if you don’t want to; easy peasy.
 A default markup will be added per item, ensuring every sale contributes directly to your group.
 * Because you will have full access to manage the online platform, you can also update prices, change colors, or request custom designs!